cjtoolseram/patimokkha_dict/README.md

  Extract words which are complete.
  Keep only English.

-Also make html from ods
+Also make html and txt from ods